 05 of 07

 Founded in 1997, The Moth is one of the premiere groups dedicated to the art, craft, and joy of storytelling.
 The non-profit organization holds countless storytelling events around the world, but it has its roots in New York City.
 The Moth's weekly podcast compiles stories from these many events around the globe, and The Moth Radio Hour is broadcast on more than 400 radio stations in the United States.
-This diverse range of voices will offer listeners unique perspective life and the joys and sorrows of living.
+This diverse range of voices will offer listeners a unique perspective on life and the joys and sorrows of living.

 New Yorkers can attend regular Moth events and enjoy the art of storytelling live.
 Regular StorySLAMs are held as well, in which audience members get an opportunity to go up and share their own five-minute story about a specified theme.
 Common venues for these regular Moth events include Housing Works Bookstore Cafe (126 Crosby St.) and The Bitter End (147 Bleecker St.).